Best Ski Gloves of 2025/26

 Reviewers really loved that the heating wires were woven into the liner rather than between the liner and the outer shell glove, like many other heated gloves on the market.
 And the battery life isn’t shabby, either—they last about 8 hours on the “low” setting, about 4.5 hours on the “medium” setting, and about 2.5 hours on the “high” setting.
 (Most other heated gloves only last up to 2.5 hours, too!)

 Of course, the price is a deterrent for most people.
 Other dings were the weight (the batteries add about 9 ounces each), and the dexterity (more insulation = less dexterity).
-Still, multiple everyday users wrote in that these gloves were lifesavers that allowed them to be outdoors in the winter even as they experience Raynaud’s.
+Still, over nearly 4 years of testing, multiple Treeline testers say these gloves were lifesavers that allowed them to be outdoors in the winter even as they experience Raynaud’s.

 Waterproofing Material: Pigskin Leather